compomics/scop3d/README.md

 ## Previous version

-The documentation for previous version of the tool (including binaries for windows, linux, mac) can be found under [https://github.com/compomics/scop3d](https://github.com/compomics/scop3d)
+The documentation for previous version of the tool (including binaries for windows, linux, mac) can be found in  [https://github.com/vibbits/scop3d/tree/master/scop3D.v2](scop3D.v2) directory

 ----